neondatabase/website/content/docs/guides/prisma-migrations.md

 const prisma = new PrismaClient();
 ```

+We'll use this client later to interact with the database.

 ### Seed the Database

-To test the application works, we need to add some example data to our tables.
-Create a new file at `seed.js` and add the following code to it:
+To test that the application works, we need to add some example data to our tables.
+Create a `seed.js` fifle in your project and add the following code to it:

 ```javascript
 // seed.js